richelbilderbeek/lesson_mermaid/docs/evaluations/20251002/README.md

   It could be better to first give more background on how R functions and then make the students work on the coding.
-- I am not from Karolinska Institute but from a different uni and I was a bit suprised when I got the schedule the week before the course.
+- I am not from Karolinska Institute but from a different uni and I was a bit surprised when I got the schedule the week before the course.
   Of course I knew it was a 2-week course but at least for me it was a lot because
   I still had to do my normal lab work next too it.